bruvellu/cephalic-furrow/3-text/furrow.md

 This expansion compresses the adjacent non-dividing cells which are the first to infold, followed by a portion of the dividing cells within mitotic domains ({@fig:mitotic}b).
 Mitotic expansions always precede ectopic folding ({@fig:mitotic}c, {@fig:initiator}a).
 Compared to the progressive invagination of the cephalic furrow (about 14 min), the process of ectopic fold formation is abrupt (about 4 min) ({@fig:initiator}a, {!@fig:vid-mitotic-fold}).
-To estimate the forces acting on the infolding tissue, we measured the rate of tissue deformation (strain rate) at the head--trunk using particle image velocimetry.
+To estimate the forces acting on the infolding tissue, we measured the rate of tissue deformation (strain rate) at the head--trunk boundary using particle image velocimetry.
 We find that *btd* mutants show a strain rate 1.3x higher than sibling controls with a peak that coincides with the maximum expansion of mitotic domains and with the appearance of the ectopic folds ({@fig:mitotic}d,e, {@fig:strain}, {!@fig:vid-strain-rate}).
 This suggests that ectopic folds form at least in part due to physical stress of local mitotic domain expansion.